 Communicates with leadership in development, marketing, and public relations at both Texas Children’s Hospital and Baylor College of Medicine

 * calculated based upon the difference between single-image optimization processing time in Adobe Photoshop CS6 vs. pre-defined batch image export processes in Adobe Bridge CS6, 2013

 Responsible for over 3,000 pages of online content, thereby demonstrating expert self-management skills

 Increased workflow speed for repeating tasks nearly 300% by utilizing software shortcuts and clever project workflow techniques

 Implemented a state-of-the-art CMS, transferred existing content, and launched a website containing over 16,000 media, page, news, and style units, which was formerly managed by an entire team, single-handedly, in just shy of 2 months

 Implemented direct 301 redirects for over 45,650 webpage duplicates in only 3 days.
 Pages were directed to the appropriate canonical urls to eliminate SEO-damaging duplicates.
 Within 2 weeks, 50,000 redirects had been successfully implemented.*

 * Displayed unprecedented coding success by utilizing Apache mod_rewrites, without having any prior experience.
 Further review and optimization yielded a config file that was only 43 Kb without compression!
 Despite the hurdle of having to execute this in a production environment, no negative visitor impact was detected in our analytics analysis.

-Advocated the benefits of social media adoption for healthcare institutions
+Advocated social media adoption by healthcare institutions

 Areas of Expertise